MvrPgi/Java_1/MIDTERMS/Array.md

  - Random access: We can get any data located at an index position.

 ## Disadvantages of Array
 - Size Limit: We can store only a fixed size of elements in the array.
 It doesn't grow its size at runtime.
 To solve this problem, collection framework is used in Java which grows automatically.
  - Cost of Operations: Performing an insertion or deletion operation is costly because we need to shift elements.
+## Types of Array
+ - **Single Dimensional Array**: Contains only one row to store elements.

 #### Sample Code
 ```java